Nate Roberts

 Broadband/Internet

 The State of Idaho needs to increase the availability of Broadband Internet to our rural areas.
 Rural communities are what make living in Idaho great.
 In our digital age, it is imperative that these communities have low-cost, fast internet available to educate our children, do business and have access to the unlimited knowledge contained on the internet.
 We cannot wait or rely upon large corporations to build this network.
-This must be done by the State of Idaho and we have Federal funds to work with.
-We just need the political will to do the job.

 Roads and Bridges